gruntwork-io/legal/CookiePolicy.md

 ## What types of cookies do we use?

 The following describes the types of cookies we use with our Services.
-To opt out of any cookies, see the section [Opting out of cookies](https://gruntwork.io/legal/cookie-policy#opting-out-of-cookies).
+To opt out of any cookies, see the section [Opting out of cookies](#opting-out-of-cookies).
 All third parties listed below set third-party cookies with our Services, but **please note that this list is not an exhaustive list at all times of all third parties who set third-party cookies with our Services.**

-### Essential cookies <br>
+### Essential cookies

 These cookies are required for technical reasons in order for our Services to operate.